nweber23/my_website/README.md

 - Check browser console for JavaScript errors
 - Verify all files are in the correct directory structure

+**2. Database Connection Issues**
+- Ensure PostgreSQL is running and accessible
+- Verify database credentials in `.env` file
+- Check if database schema has been initialized with `npm run db:setup`

-**2. Admin Panel Login Issues**
+**3. Admin Panel Login Issues**
-- Try the default password: `admin123`
+- Try the default credentials: `niklasweber610@gmail.com` / `admin123`
-- Clear browser localStorage if corrupted
+- Verify JWT_SECRET is set in `.env` file
-- Check for JavaScript errors in browser console
+- Check server logs for authentication errors

+**4. API Errors**
+- Ensure backend server is running on correct port
+- Check CORS configuration in environment variables
+- Verify API endpoints are accessible

-**3. Styles Not Loading**
+**5. Styles Not Loading**
-- Verify CSS files are in the `/css/` directory
+- Verify CSS files are being served correctly
-- Check browser network tab for 404 errors
+- Check network tab for 404 errors
-- Clear browser cache
+- Clear browser cache and refresh

-**4. Contact Form Not Working**
-- Ensure JavaScript is enabled
-- Check browser localStorage permissions
-- Verify form validation in browser console

-### Reset Everything
+### Development Reset
-If you need to start fresh:
-1. Clear browser localStorage for the site
-2. Or use the "Clear All Data" button in admin settings
-3. Refresh the page
+To reset development environment:
+1. Stop all services: `docker-compose down`
+2. Remove volumes: `docker-compose down -v`
+3. Rebuild: `docker-compose up --build`

 ## 📄 License